How to follow references, find books, articles, theses, conference papers…..

 Find them as you would any other book on the library catalogue, searching for title or editor or both.

-But SOMETIMES the reference will be to a paper BURIED in the report of the conference, the way individual chapters are buried in books.
+But SOMETIMES the reference to the paper will be BURIED in the report of the conference, the way individual chapters are buried in books.

 In that case look on the catalogue for the report of the conference, not the individual paper, just as you would look for a journal, not a journal article, or a book, not a chapter in a book.